 Non-CTC consumers will be allowed 3 months from the date of launch of DBTL to become CTC.
 During this period such consumers will receive their entitlement of subsidized cylinders at the then applicable subsidized retail selling price.

-ineligible to receive the parked funds and sale will continue at market determined price till consumer becomes CTC.
+- ineligible to receive the parked funds and sale will continue at market determined price till consumer becomes CTC.
+Modified Direct Benefit Transfer of LPG Scheme

 After the expiry of the Grace Period of 3 months, and thereafter an additional Parking Period of 3 months, all non-CTC consumers will receive cylinders at marker determined price and will not be entitled to total cash until they become CTC.
 When non-CTC consumers become CTC beyond the parking period they will be eligible to get one time permanent advance and total cash entitlement on balance subsidized cylinders in that financial year.